Let’s delve into the nitty-gritty of documentation! In this article, we’ll cover how to write evaluation reports for adult rehab-therapy patients.

 For Example: plan is to discharge to home under the supervision of a caregiver.
 Or plan is to discharge to assisted living facility (family is currently working with social worker to identify suitable facilities).

-If applicable, include what you recommend for the patient once their discharged from therapy.
+If applicable, include what you recommend for the patient once they are discharged from therapy.

-Quick reminder about the ‘look’ of a report/note:
+A quick reminder about the “look” of a report:

-Every company’s evaluation report looks a little different.
-In the 8 different settings I’ve worked, for example, the ‘look’ of the reports have varied immensely.
+Every company’s evaluation report looks different.
+In the 8 different settings I’ve worked, the “look” of their reports has varied.
+A LOT.